Netherlands in World War II: Liberation

-After crossing the Rhine at Wesel and Rees, Canadian, British and Polish forces entered the Netherlands from the east, liberated the eastern and the northern provinces.
-Notable battles during the movement are the Battle of Groningen and the Battle of Otterlo, both in April 1945.
+After crossing the Rhine at Wesel and Rees, Canadian, British and Polish forces entered the Netherlands from the east.
+The liberation of the north began on 11–12 April 1945 when the 48th Highlanders of Canada crossed the IJssel, enabling the First Canadian Army to liberate Arnhem and Apeldoorn.
+Within a week, Groningen and Friesland in the northeast had been liberated, leaving only the population centers in the Randstad under German control.
+Dutch Resistance fighters wearing distinctive armbands served as impromptu security officers in liberated areas.
+Notable battles during the movement were the Battle of Groningen and the Battle of Otterlo.